isaacnmm/pestpolicy-hugo2XX/content/posts/best-exterior-primer-paint/index.md

 More so, Rust-Oleum 02001 is fast-drying (dries in one hour) and highly portable comes with a comfortable suspension handle.

-Pros: - It dries in one hour and leaves no drains on the surface - Comes with a quick-action chemical formulation - Forms a tough coat finish scratch/fade-resistant - Works for all exterior surfaces without any problem - Its more comfortable to prepare has a water-based formula - Does not require sanding before application - Comes with attractive white color and its tint-able - Wont cause nasal discomfort or skin irritation - Its mildew/mold resistant and inhibits rusting
+Pros:
+- It dries in one hour and leaves no drains on the surface
+- Comes with a quick-action chemical formulation
+- Forms a tough coat finish scratch/fade-resistant
+- Works for all exterior surfaces without any problem
+- Its more comfortable to prepare has a water-based formula
+- Does not require sanding before application
+- Comes with attractive white color and its tint-able
+- Wont cause nasal discomfort or skin irritation
+- Its mildew/mold resistant and inhibits rusting

+Cons:
-Cons: - The package could be more 1-gallon only - Its available in white color only
+- The package could be more 1-gallon only

-> See Also: > Interior versus Exterior Paint
+- Its available in white color only

 ###  [3.
 MAD DOG MDP100 Exterior Primer](https://www.amazon.com/dp/B0067NKC6G/?tag=p-policy-20)